volusion/element-documentation/how-to/style-a-block-with-aphrodite/README.md

 # Styling a Block with Aphrodite

-Aphrodite is a framework for writing Javascript based CSS and creating dynamic classes for use in React.
-You can read more about it in the <a href="https://github.com/Khan/aphrodite" target="_blank">official documentation</a>.
+Aphrodite is a framework for writing JavaScript based CSS and creating dynamic classes for use in React.
+You can read more about it in the [official documentation](https://github.com/Khan/aphrodite).

 ## Writing Your Styles